BLACKujira/RTF2ModdingGuide/Chapter1_TheBasics/en/InstallingUE4SS.md

 Open the `RTypeFinal2` **folder**, then navigate to the `Binaries` folder, and finally to the `Win64` folder.
 Here, you should see a file named `RTypeFinal2-Win64-Shipping.exe`.
 This is the installation directory for UE4SS.

-## Installing UE4SS v3.0.0
+## Installing UE4SS v3.0.1
-Extract all the contents of `zDEV-UE4SS_v3.0.0.zip` into the installation directory.
+Extract all the contents of `zDEV-UE4SS_v3.0.1.zip` into the installation directory.
 If done correctly, the folder should look like the image below.

 ![AfterInstall](../image/AfterInstall.png)

 Now, launch the game.
 If the installation was successful, you should see the UE4SS console launch alongside the game.
 If not, double-check the steps above.
 If everything seems correct and it still doesn’t work, please refer to the [Manual Injection of UE4SS](ManualInjectionUE4SS.md) guide for a solution.

-If the console appears blank, don't worry.
-This issue can be resolved after upgrading to `v3.0.1`.

-## Upgrading to UE4SS v3.0.1
-Extract the contents of `zDEV-UE4SS_v3.0.1.zip` into the same directory, overwriting any files with the same name.
-This upgrades UE4SS to version `v3.0.1`.

 ## Resolving Console Display Issues
 If the UE4SS console is entirely black or white, locate the `UE4SS-settings.ini` file in the UE4SS installation directory.